 - Obtained summary judgment on behalf of road construction company pursuant to Texas Civil Practice and Remedies Code § 97.002.

-- Obtained summary judgment on behalf of commercial construction company in a case involving claims for life debilitating injuries
+- Obtained summary judgment on behalf of a commercial construction company in a case involving claims for life-debilitating injuries.

 - Obtained a defense verdict on behalf of apartment complex owner in a premises liability case involving a gas pipeline explosion.